DustinWatts/FreeTouchDeck/case/ESP32_TFT_Combiner_Case/readme.md

 - Support Overhang Angle: 70

 Setting the Support Overhang Angle to 70 ensures that the hole for the USB cable and the the press fit ridge are properly supported, but doesn't over-support everything.

+You can also download the case from Thingiverse: [FreeTouchDeck Case](https://www.thingiverse.com/thing:4661069)